 Please take the time to watch this introductory video, explaining the recent history of Historic Sotterley.

 General Guided Tours allow visitors to discover an intimate perspective and the material culture of past residents over three centuries of American history of those that owned, lived and worked in the house, enslaved or free.
 The tour is on the ground floor spaces and is approximately 45 – 60 minutes in length.

 For more information, contact us.

 *The 18thcentury Manor House doorways may not accommodate all wheelchairs or walkers in some rooms of the house.
 Please call in advance for full access details.
 Printed tours (English or Spanish) and audio tours (English) are available upon request.

-Due to community guidelines, our Guided Tours will be outdoors only.
+As of 5/18/21 group tours will be allowed in the Manor House.
 Group tours are available year-round for 12 or more with advanced reservations.
 Upon arrival, your party is greeted by the Sotterley staff.
 Groups over twenty may be divided for the tour to ensure that everyone can experience all that Sotterley has to offer in a relaxed and intimate setting.